 FREE PR Tips guarenteed to bag your business valuable Press Coverage

-A public relations campaign can be relatively easy, assuming you’ve got a huge budget, an army of staff and the budget to wine and dine media moguls.
-But what of those businesses that haven’t got the staff or the income to do so?
+Arranging a public relations campaign can be relatively easy, assuming you have a huge budget, cooperative staff, and a budget to wine and dine media moguls.
+However, what about the businesses who do not have the staff, or the income, to promote a lavish campaign?

-Generally speaking, this is the dilemma which most start-ups are faced within the first year of trading.
-You’ve got the passion, the drive and the product but these ‘strengths’ are somewhat dwarfed by the lack of monetary resources available to truly push your product and “tell people about it”.
+This is the dilemma that most start-up businesses face within the first year of trading.
+You have the passion, the drive, and the product but these ‘strengths’ are dwarfed by the lack of monetary resources available, which could truly push a product and attract readers.

-That said, you should always remember, marketing your product is potentially as important as the product itself.
-You can have the best product in the world but if the right people don’t know about it, it’s pretty useless and can be costly.
-The goal is to ‘genuinely’ target/persuade your customers, investors, stakeholders etc and have them trust and pledge themselves to your product in a long term capacity.
-The (realistic) options There is little point in discussing what PR options are available for a business in general (there are so many), instead let’s focus on what can be realistically achieved given you have just started-up.
-Time to put your public relations hat on; from now on you will be wearing it wherever you go.
+Nevertheless, you should remember that marketing your product is just as important as the product itself.
+You can have the best product in the world, but if the right people are unaware of it, the marketing can prove useless and costly.
+The goal is to ‘genuinely’ target or persuade your customers, investors, and stakeholders to trust and pledge their energies and expertise to your product over a long-term capacity.
+There is little point in discussing the available PR options for a business in general, as there are so many.
+Instead focus on what can be realistically achieved, especially if you have just started in business.
+Put on your public relations hat, as from now on you will be wearing it wherever you go.

-Plain and simple, you need to do the leg work.
-Get involved with as many events as possible, as often as possible.
-This not only helps you build up contacts but also puts your brand out there.
-Best of all, there are loads of free events, meet-ups, networking groups and conferences whatever your sector.
+Plain and simple, you must conduct research.
+Get involved with as many events as possible, and as often as possible.
+Not only will this help you build contacts, but also create brand awareness.
+Best of all, there are a long list of free events, meet-ups, networking groups, and conferences to attend, whatever your sector.
 Conduct a few searches through Google and see what comes up.
 They do not have to be sector specific either.
-As a start-up you’re very likely to need an accountant, suppliers, investors etc. Working with these entities is far more beneficial when you know them personally.
+As a start-up business, you will likely need an accountant, suppliers, and investors—to name a few.
+Working with such entities is far more beneficial when you know them personally.

-Everyone you meet is a potential client (or knows someone who could be a potential client) so be sure to hand out as many business cards as possible.
-Take the business contact details of others and stay in contact.
+Treat everyone you meet as a potential client, and hand out as many business cards as possible.
+Take the business contact details of others and stay in regular contact.
 By far the easiest way to do this is through social media outlets like Twitter, Facebook, and LinkedIn, amongst others.

-Keeping in contact does not mean emailing them when you need them!
-Keep up regular dialogue, even if it’s not always related to your sector or product.
+Staying in contact does not mean emailing the person or business when you need them.
+Maintain regular dialogue, even if it is not related to your sector or product/service.
 This helps build up a rapport for when you do need coverage.

 The company brand can determine the future of your product or service.
-If you do not resolutely believe in it then don’t expect others to.
-The way you speak, both verbal and written, your attitude and your love for your product should clearly shine through when communicating with the media.
-Show genuine enthusiasm and excitement.
-Journalists and bloggers see straight through the fake stuff.
+If you do not resolutely believe in it, do not expect others to.
+The way you speak (both verbal and written), your attitude, and the love of your product or service must shine through during communications with the media.
+Show genuine enthusiasm and excitement, as journalists and bloggers can see through desperation and false agendas.

-Know who you are targeting.
-Sending out your press release about ‘a new mobile app which helps children learn faster’ would pretty useless to a sports journalist.
-Instead, research your contacts carefully.
-Choosing those who have already covered similar stories/topics in the past.
-In this case target sectors may include consumer technology, education and the health sector.
+Conduct research beforehand to determine your targets.
+Distributing a press release about ‘a new mobile app that helps children learn faster’ is useless to a sports journalist.
+Choose the relevant people within the media who have previously covered similar stories or topics.
+In the above example of press release, the target sectors may include consumer technology, education, and the health sector.

-Any PR distribution service worth its salt, will also allow you to specify what sector you wish to target when creating a press release.
+Any worthwhile PR distribution service will allow you to specify the sector you wish to target when creating a press release.

 Agency VS Manual

-It’s worth mentioning this even if it is briefly, PR Agencies equate to convenience, nothing more!
-Although they can be great, they do not necessarily guarantee tangible results either.
+This is worth mentioning, even if only brief.
+PR agencies equate to convenience, nothing more.
+Although they can be helpful, they do not guarantee tangible results either.

-As a startup keeping costs to a minimum is crucial so if you are willing to put in the work creating/researching your news then there is no reason why you cannot achieve the same results at a fraction of the price.
-The only downside to not using an agency is the media contact lists.
-However, these contact list services can be accessed through press release distribution websites like Pressat.co.uk.
+As a start-up business, keeping costs to a minimum is crucial.
+However, if you plan to put in the work creating and researching your news campaign, there is no reason why you cannot achieve the same results at a fraction of the price.
+The downside in deciding not to use an agency is the media contact lists.
+Then again, these contact list services can be accessed through press release distribution websites like Pressat.co.uk.